 The National Transmission System (NTS) exit cost is paid to secure capacity from the transmission system.
 We are reducing the capacity required as losses are reducing, and this is shown in our incentive performance.
 Similarly, our shrinkage costs are reducing as we reduce the amount of gas leakage from the system.
-In addition, reductions in gas prices are fully passed through to customers.
+In addition, reductions in gas prices are fully passed through to customers on providing emergency service & maintaining supply appropriate adjustmen efficient expenditure for costs.
+These costs are arising from legislation initiatives, as new high take up the legislation.